kennep/killjoy-notifier-slack/README.md

 killjoy Notifier: Slack
 ==============================

-Generate desktop notifications on behalf of [killjoy](https://github.com/Ichimonji10/killjoy).
+Generate slack notifications on behalf of [killjoy](https://github.com/Ichimonji10/killjoy).

 killjoy is a systemd unit monitoring application.
 It discovers systemd units and